-Ever wanted the reasons why you or others may self-sabotage when dating and how to stop?
+Ever wondered the reasons why you or others may self-sabotage when dating and how to stop?

 I mean do you meet someone great and then fall down the slippery slope of self-sabotage?